Sharkboss18/Pirex/README.md

 Easy to use interface,
 Safe and secure downloads

+#Installing
+Open the SLN file with Visual Studio 2022 and .NET 4.8.
+Then create a webhook copy it and go into Form2.cs and replace the "" in the //Logger note with the webhook.
+Do the same with the report button in UserControls folder.

 # Usage
 1. Download and install Pirex
 2. Launch the app and select the mod you want to download